neaps/tide-predictor/README.md

 ## Warning

-**Do not use calculations from this project for navigation, or depend on them in any situation where inaccuracies could result to the harm of a person or property.**
+**Do not use calculations from this project for navigation, or depend on them in any situation where inaccuracies could result in harm to a person or property.**

 This project is **very much** in-progress, and even when it is finished, it is provided with no warantee of accuracy.